noobconner21/Netmod-Syna-Decrypt-Script/README.md

 ## About The Project

 Yes, I know there are much easier ways to decrypt the file.
-There is a group, there is a mod app but this is my way, I like to write things ,Then we'll see you again with a damn script like this.
+There is a group, there is a mod app but this is my way, I like to write things Then we'll see you again with a damn script like this.
 GG All.......

 ### Installation